Barath-Kannan/SignalsAndSlots/readme.md

 - Interleaved connect/disconnect with emissions are not thread safe

-If you cannot make guarantees that the emission and connection/disconnection will not be interleaved, or you wish to connect/disconnect from a signal from within slot functions, enable thread safety using the constructor:
+If you cannot make guarantees that the emission and connection/disconnection will not be interleaved, or you wish to connect/disconnect a slot or slots from within a slot function, enable thread safety using the constructor:
 ```
     BSignals::Signal<T1,T2,T...,TN> signalB(true);
 ```